 According to the principles of quantum mechanics, the time evolution of the wave function $\psi_\ep (t,X,x)$ representing the two-body quantum system is given by the Schr\"odinger equation

 where we used units in which $\hbar = 1$, $M$ is the mass and $X$ is the spatial coordinate of the heavy particle, while $\eps M$ is the mass and $x$ is the spatial coordinate of the light one.
-So $\eps$ is the ratio between the mass of the light particle and the mass of the heavy one, and we study the regime $\eps \ll 1$, that we call \emph{small mass ratio} regime.
+So $\eps$ is the ratio between the mass of the light particle and the mass of the heavy one, and we study the regime $\eps \ll 1$, which we call the \emph{small mass ratio} regime.

-The interaction is described by the potential $\f {1 + \varepsilon} \varepsilon V$; the uncommon coupling constant is chosen to be of order $\eps^{-1}$ so that even a single collision leaves an observable mark on the heavy particle; furthermore, the factor $1 + \eps$ hardly affects the dynamics and makes the computations less cumbersome.
-We shall always choose a {\em factorized} initial state, i.e. $\psi_\eps^0$ will be the product of a function of the variable $X$ only, and a function of the variable $x$ only (see \eqref{due}).
+The interaction is described by the potential $\f {1 + \varepsilon} \varepsilon V$; the uncommon coupling constant is chosen to be of order $\eps^{-1}$ so that even a single collision leaves an observable mark on the heavy particle; furthermore, the factor $1 + \eps$ hardly affects the dynamics and simplifies some expressions.
+We shall always choose a {\em factorized} initial state, i.e. $\psi_\eps^0$ will be the product of functions depending only on the variable $X$ and the variable $x$, respectively (see \eqref{due}).
 Physically, this means that initially the two particles are uncorrelated.
 We shall always assume that $\psi_\eps^0$, and consequently $\psi_\eps (t)$, is normalized in $L^2(\RR^{2d})$. \\

 The aim of the present paper is threefold: first, we rigorously derive a {\em collisional dynamics} for the heavy particle as an approximation of the underlying quantum evolution \eqref{SCH2D} in the limit $\eps \to 0$ (Sections 3 and 4); second, we employ such a collisional dynamics in order to build up an efficient numerical scheme (Sections 5.1 and 5.2); third, we observe the appearance of decoherence through numerical simulation (Section 5.3).
-Eventually, simulations show an unpredicted mechanism for the occurrence of decoherence, that we are able to derive rigorously (Sections 5.4 and 6.3).
+Eventually, simulations show an unpredicted mechanism for the occurrence of decoherence, which we are able to derive rigorously (Sections 5.4 and 6.3).